-If the Board confirms that a positive biological fluid test is evidence of use of a prohibited substance, Respondent has committed a major violation, as defined in section 1361.52(a), and the Board shall impose any or all of the consequences set forth in section 1361.52(b), in addition to any other terms or conditions the Board determines are necessary for public protection or to enhance Respondent's rehabilitation.
+If the Board confirms that a positive biological fluid test is evidence of use of a prohibited substance, Respondent has committed a major violation, as defined in section 1361.52. subdivision (a), of Title 16 of the California Code of Regulations, and the Board shall impose any or all of the consequences set forth in section 1361.52, subdivision (b), of Title 16 of the California Code of Regulations, in addition to any other terms or conditions the Board determines are necessary for public protection or to enhance Respondent's rehabilitation.